Rubusch/linux-c/010__basics/24__ioctl-fops-demo/README.md

-# Hello IOCTL
+# More elaborate IOCTL demo

 In this demo a loadable kernelmodule and a corresponding userspace application show the usage of ioctl mechanisms.

 The ioctl implementation needs the following steps:
  * Create IOCTL command in driver